thunlp/ReInfoSelect/ReInfoSelect/data/README.md

 # Data Preparation

-All the data is located in this `/data` folder.
+All data are located in this `/data` folder.

 # Data Format